Skip to main content

 Write specific criteria for LLM judges

-Be clear about what you're evaluating:
+Be clear about what you are scoring.

 // Good (specific and measurable)